 A critical difficulty arises in accepting Sartre’s conclusion, however, because Sartre, all the way through his argument, unfortunately presented Freudian psychoanalysis in a two-dimensional way that simplified Freud’s work.
 Indeed, the simplification actually determines that bad faith will be the end result if the ‘psyche’ is seen to be cleaved in two in the manner that Sartre represented the psychoanalytic division of consciousness from the unconscious.
 Clearly, with such a ‘straw-man’ argument one feels obliged to take issue with Sartre even as one understands his concept of bad faith perhaps more fully courtesy of this mis-representation of psychoanalysis.
 However, even though criticism can be levied at his argument our interest, as it always must, lies in the potential ethical insight that Sartre offers and not in criticising his faux approximate understanding of psychoanalysis.
 The over-arching ethical point that Sartre quite clearly laid out, although it is implicit due to his insistence on engaging in an almost self-righteous but ultimately redundant critique of psychoanalysis, is that there is an issue of conscious responsibility to be considered for us as humans engaging with, and performing actions in, the world.
 Precisely what Sartre means by responsibility will be covered in a future post.

 For the moment, let us return to Sartre’s passion: freedom.
-In his 29 October 1945 lecture Existentialism is a Humanism, which he gave, as his opening remarks make clear, “to offer a defence of existentialism against several reproaches that have been laid against it,” Sartre reworks his ideas on freedom.
-However, within the twenty-three page guided tour of his philosophy, given within two months of World War II finally being over, “existence precedes essence” initially takes centre stage.
+In his 29 October 1945 lecture, Existentialism is a Humanism, as his opening remarks suggest, “to offer a defence of existentialism against several reproaches that have been laid against it,”10 reworks his ideas on freedom.
+However, within the twenty-three page guided tour of his philosophy, given within two months of World War II finally being over, “existence precedes essence”11 initially takes centre stage.
 A phrase which means, as we know from post 41, that we have no preordained purpose and it is up to us to create our own essence.
 Such staging, in his lecture, then allows Sartre to position freedom:

 If we can accept that Sartre, being of his time, chose the signifier “man” to represent “human”, it becomes apparent that for Sartre one of the consequences of his neatly set out philosophy is that even “human nature”, that commonly used justification for personal and social mores and ills, is given no truck and kicked off the playing field of acceptability.